arif-desu/Lyra/docs/Thejas32.md

 An initial counter value can be loaded by writing to the TIMER_LOAD Register and the counter starts decrementing from this value if the counter is enabled.

 The counter decrements each cycle and when the count reaches zero, `0x00000000`, an interrupt is generated and the counter reloads with the value in the TIMER_LOAD Register.
 The counter starts to decrement again and this whole cycle repeats for as long as the counter is enabled.

+#### Prescalar
+There is no clock tree diagram available online, so my guess is as good as yours.
+From experimentation with the timer, I found loading the value 100 in LOAD register, generates 1 us delay. _Considering the 100 MHz CPU clock as the bus clock_, it means it takes 100 cycles of bus to the timer to count down to 0, making the prescalar 100.

 ---
 # Interrupts and Exceptions